Tomasuh/Maltego_Transform_Blockchain_DNS/README.md

 # Maltego Explorer of the (Emer|Name)coin name system

-This Maltego transform is used to explore the domain and IP connections stored in the (domain-)name systems for Namecoin and Emercoin.
+This Maltego transform is used to explore the domain and IP connections of the name systems for Namecoin and Emercoin.
-The queried relation-database includes both current and past relations, as the blockchain allows the viewing of historical values.
+The queried SQL database includes both current and past relations, as the blockchain allows the viewing of historical values.

 Example graph where the starting node was `pationare.bit`: